Cathriona Hallahan

-Cathriona Hallahan is an Irish business executive who has been the Managing Director of Microsoft Ireland since 2013.
+Cathriona Hallahan is an Irish business executive who was the Managing Director of Microsoft Ireland from 2013 until 2021.
 Her work has been recognised with several awards.

 Early life

 Cathriona Hallahan grew up in Stillorgan, County Dublin.
 Her father was a mechanic and her mother worked for a cleaning company.
 After leaving school, Hallahan completed a secretarial course.

 Career

 In 1986, Hallahan joined Microsoft's Ireland office in Sandyford as an accounts clerk, and became employee number 24.
 With encouragement from her manager, she became a qualified accounting technician and went on to do her accounting exams.
 Hallahan worked her way up through the cost accounting department to become finance manager, and later took on roles in company operations, including a regional (Europe, Middle East and Africa) leadership position.

 In February 2013, Hallahan was appointed as managing director of Microsoft Ireland, one of four operations centres for the technology company outside of the United States, with, as of 2015, over 1,200 employees.
 In this role, she represents the company on all strategic policy, corporate affairs and communications issues.
 She is the longest-serving Microsoft Ireland employee.
 She is due to resign as managing director, to be replaced by Anne Sheehan in October 2021.

-As of 2020, Hallahan is a member of the Board of Ibec, Ireland's principal employer representative body.
+Hallahan was a member of the Board of Ibec, Ireland's principal employer representative body for a few years as well.

+In December 2020, she decided to step down from her position at Microsoft Ireland after nearly 8 years in the role.